yasindevops/AWS-boto3-lambda/README.md

 ## Part 8 - Test your function

-- Check the CloudWatch logs and see that your function is running
+- Check the CloudWatch logs and see that your function is running.

-- Modify the tags on your EC2 instances and see that they stop and start as they should
+- Modify the tags on your EC2 instances and see that they stop and start as they should.